MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-merge-table-command.md

 ---
 title: .create-merge table - Azure Data Explorer
-description: This article describes .create-merge table in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the `.create-merge table` command to create a new table or extend an existing table. ms.reviewer: orspodek ms.topic: reference ms.date: 05/14/2023
 ---
 # .create-merge table

 Creates a new table or extends an existing table.

 The command must run in the context of a specific database.

 ## Permissions